Cost Optimization Guide

 Q: How accurate is phase detection?

 A: >95% accuracy on typical prompts.
-When uncertain, defaults to Sonnet (quality over cost).
+When uncertain, defaults to Opus 4.5 (maximum quality).

 Next Steps